Skip to content

 3. Egypt

-Since the revolution of 2011, Egypt has hurtled down a path of political uncertainty, social instability and in a way this has regressed the economy, hurting tourism, manufacturing and other sectors.
+Since the 2011 revolution, Egypt has hurtled down a path of political uncertainty and social instability and in a way, this has regressed the economy, hurting tourism, manufacturing and other sectors.
+In response to this, there have been higher levels of investment, which have, in turn, contributed to a rebound in GDP, as well as increasing employment.

 Living in Egypt is cheap, nonetheless.
-Consumer goods and rent are cheaper in Egypt; a one-bedroom in Cairo costs just $350 a month.
-Groceries are at a discount of 77%.
+Consumer goods and rent are more affordable in Egypt; a one-bedroom in Cairo costs just $350 a month.
+Groceries are on sale for 77% off.

 World Position: 8